 • Vector/print: .ai, .eps, .ps

-If you need OCR output for layout-aware workflows, insert a /document/ocr step and change use: ':original' to use: 'ocr_text', then include that step in your storage targets.
+If you need OCR output for layout-aware workflows, insert a /document/ocr Step and change use: ':original' to use: 'ocr_text', then include that Step in your storage targets.

-Process multiple document types
+Processing multiple document types

 With the 🤖 /file/filter Robot, you can route PDFs directly to the model while converting everything else to PDF first.
 Using != makes the non‑PDF branch explicit: